AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

     production --> archived
 {{</mermaid/graph>}}

+For simplicity's sake we won't consider other possible transitions (e.g. **Staging** -> **Archived**).

-What the Model Registry does not take care of is automatically transition a given model to the appropriate stage and that is understandable because the conditions needed to do that depend on the actual domain.
+What the Model Registry does not take care of is automatically transition a given model to the appropriate stage and that is understandable because the conditions needed to do that depend on the actual application.

 ## McNemar's test